Gusto time tracking for field crews

 What if a job runs across two pay periods?

-You export by date range, so you pull the hours that fall inside the pay period you are running.
+You export by date range, so you pull the hours that fall inside the pay period you're running.
 Punches sit under the days they happened on, and a job that spans two periods simply contributes to whichever period each day belongs to.
 Nothing is double counted, and you approve each period on its own before you export.

 What if a worker has no signal on the job site?

 Clock-in works offline.
-The punch is saved on the device with its real timestamp and syncs when signal returns, so a dead zone on the site does not cost anyone their hours.
+The punch is saved on the device with its real timestamp and syncs when signal returns, so a dead zone on the site doesn't cost anyone their hours.
 You can also lock clock-in to a geofenced worksite as a deterrent, though location checks are a deterrent and not a foolproof guarantee.

 Do my workers need to install an app?